GeekZoneHQ/creation-date-filename/README.md

 <!--- Explain how to install the thing. -->
 <!--- OPTIONAL IF documentation repo -->
 <!--- ELSE REQUIRED -->
+- Put all the files you want to rename in one folder, no other files.
+- Install Python3
+- Run `main.py`.

+Currently only tested in Windows 10.

 ## Usage

 <!--- REQUIRED -->
 <!--- Explain what the thing does.
 Use screenshots or videos. -->
+Literally just renames files with their creation or modification date.

 <!-- Extra sections -->
 <!--- OPTIONAL -->